 The motivations for eating locally are diverse—from taste, to health, to the environment.
 But there is one common fact about everyone in the Bay Area that craves local food—we rely on the farms and ranches of our region to give us what we love.

-Making matters worse, many famers and ranchers operate at the edge of economic viability.
+Making matters worse, many farmers and ranchers operate at the edge of economic viability.
 These economic struggles can make the idea of converting a farm or a ranch into sprawl development more enticing to the owner of agricultural land.

 We’ll achieve our goals by:

-- Ensuring city and county governments, and regional agencies, put in place land-use plans and policies that protect agricultural land and that help farmers and ranchers thrive economically;
+- Ensuring city and county governments, and regional agencies, put in place land-use plans and policies that protect agricultural land and help farmers and ranchers thrive economically;

 - Supporting investment in the Bay Area’s food system and efforts to fund the protection of farms and ranches with tools such as agricultural conservation easements;